yyhtbs-yye/contanos/README.md

 License is the same.

+# Acknowledgement
+This work has received funding as an Open Call project under the SPARTA project from the European Union's Horizon Europe programme (grant agreement No. 101069732).

 The STRIDE **README** is below:

 # Sport Real-time TRacking, Identification & DEtection, on top of Contanos [STRIDE]